skroutz/developer.skroutz.gr/content/v3/favorites.md

 ## About

-User may pick one or more skus as favorites
+User may pick one or more SKUs as favorites

 ## List favorites